thesushilsharma/votechain/README.md

 ### 3. 💬 On-Chain Comments
 - Engage in public discussions tied to proposals
-- All comments permanently stored on-chain
+- All comments are permanently stored on-chain

 ### 4. ⛓️ Immutable Audit Trail
-- Every action cryptographically recorded
+- Every action is cryptographically recorded
 - Zero risk of tampering or centralized manipulation

 ### 5. 🧱 Modular Architecture